Creating a box set bundle for your self-published book is a smart move.

-When you click on the bundle, it directs you to the series page that looks like this:
+When you click on the bundle, it directs you to the series page.

 Now you know how to set up a Kindle series bundle.
 Include links to your series bundle wherever you can: social media, in your books, on landing page and your website.
 Provide readers with easy access to discover you.